To content

 Call 2018

-• Social Research Center Dortmund (sfs) (Antonius Schröder): ESSA: "Industry-driven sustainable European Steel Skills Agenda and Strategy" | coordination TU Dortmund University (Participating countries: BE,CZ,FI,IT,LT,NL,PL,ES,UK)
+• Social Research Center Dortmund (sfs) (Antonius Schröder): ESSA: "Industry-driven sustainable European Steel Skills Agenda and Strategy" | coordination TU Dortmund University (participating countries: BE,CZ,FI,IT,LT,NL,PL,ES,UK)

 Call 2016

-• Social Research Center Dortmund (sfs): "Students 4 Change: Social Entrepreneurship in Academia" (Participating countries: MX,CL,BR,CR,FR,CO,DE,ES,PT)
+• Social Research Center Dortmund (sfs): "Students 4 Change: Social Entrepreneurship in Academia" (participating countries: MX,CL,BR,CR,FR,CO,DE,ES,PT)

 This key action is divided into different areas and calls.
 Here you will find an overview about the program lines (in German).